SadaleNet/chip8/README.md

 ### Acknowledgement

-* The main.c of this repo was adapted based on the code from the following repo: [https://github.com/xyproto/sdl2-examples/tree/main](sdl2-examples)
+* The main.c of this repo was adapted based on the SDL2 example code from the following repo: [https://github.com/xyproto/sdl2-examples/tree/main](sdl2-examples)